-Differences in the definitions of maternal death and pregnancy-related or pregnancy-associated death are also accompanied by differences in identification and classification.
-The CDC oversees two different data systems for tracking measures of maternal mortality in parallel: the National Vital Statistics System (NVSS) and the Pregnancy Mortality Surveillance System (PMSS).^{4,15} The NVSS is the official source of the U.S. maternal mortality statistics reported for the international community and adopts the WHO definitions of maternal death and late maternal death.
-The PMSS provides an additional metric of a pregnancy-related mortality that extends the time period of interest from 42 days to one year but still needs to maintain a causative connection to pregnancy-associated mortality.
-In addition to the different definitions of interest between the PMSS and NVSS, the PMSS serves an additional role of fostering review of pregnancy-related and pregnancy-associated mortality and identifying opportunities for quality improvement.^{16,17}
+The NVSS is another data system overseen by the CDC for tracking maternal mortality measures.
+These systems are similar in covered topic areas but include separate complexities, leading to differences in the definitions of maternal death and pregnancy-related or pregnancy-associated death, as well as differences in identification and classification.
+The NVSS is the official source of the U.S. maternal mortality statistics reported for the international community and adopts the WHO definitions of maternal death and late maternal death.
+The PMSS provides an additional metric of a pregnancy-related mortality that extends the time period of interest from 42 days to one year but still needs to maintain a causative connection to pregnancy.
+These two definitions are further distinguished from the aforementioned additional metric of a pregnancy-associated mortality.
+In addition to the different definitions of interest between the PMSS and NVSS, the PMSS serves an additional role of fostering review of pregnancy-related and pregnancy-associated mortality and identifying opportunities for quality improvement.

 The NVSS uses the death records captured by the National Center for Health Statistics (NCHS) in conjunction with ICD-10 codes to identify cases of maternal mortality.
 The PMSS was implemented in 1986 to improve ascertainment of pregnancy-related deaths and provide supplemental information about causes of maternal death.
 This system identifies pregnancy-associated deaths based on a checkbox on the death certificate or from death certificates linked with live birth or fetal death records within the year preceding the death.
 This information is voluntarily shared from 52 reporting areas including the 50 states, New York City, and the District of Columbia, and reviewed by medical epidemiologists in order to identify pregnancy-related deaths and generate national statistics on pregnancy-related mortality.
-Epidemiologists also work to classify the underlying cause of death using the definitions set forth in the CDC Pregnancy Mortality Surveillance System (PMSS-MM).18 The PMSS-MM was developed by the CDC in conjunction with the ACOG Maternal Mortality Study Group to standardize the approach for classifying pregnancy-related deaths.
+Epidemiologists also work to classify the underlying cause of death using the definitions set forth in the CDC Pregnancy Mortality Surveillance System (PMSS-MM).
+The PMSS-MM was developed by the CDC in conjunction with the ACOG Maternal Mortality Study Group to standardize the approach for classifying pregnancy-related deaths.

-State-based maternal mortality review committees (MMRCs) use sources similar to the PMSS to identify pregnancy-associated deaths, and may rely on additional sources for identifying maternal deaths including hospital reporting, media reports, and obituaries.18 MMRCs may have access to additional data beyond that available to PMSS to determine whether or not a pregnancy-associated death is a pregnancy-related death and to comment on cause of death using the PMSS-MM guidelines.
+State-based maternal mortality review committees (MMRCs) use sources similar to the PMSS for identifying pregnancy-associated deaths, and may rely on additional sources for hospital reporting, media reports, and obituaries.
+MMRCs may have access to additional data beyond that available to PMSS to determine whether or not a pregnancy-associated death is a pregnancy-related death and to comment on cause of death using the PMSS-MM guidelines.
 MMRCs adopt an additional function beyond the work of PMSS to address preventability and to identify opportunities for improvement as described below.